 If I decide particular information is required to decide a complaint fairly, in most circumstances we are able to request this information from either party to the complaint, or even from a third party.
 In this case, Carey has had the opportunity to consider, and comment on, our Investigator's view.
-And Mr S has provided further information, which Carey had the opportunity to consider and comment on in response to my provisional decision, by the deadline provided.
+And Ms T has provided further information, which Carey had the opportunity to consider and comment on in response to my provisional decision.

 I have carefully considered the submissions Carey has made.
 However, I'm satisfied that I am able to fairly determine this complaint without convening a hearing.
 In this case, I'm satisfied I have sufficient information to make a fair and reasonable decision.
 So, I don't consider a hearing is required.
-Mr S' understanding of matters are secondary to this.
-And I am, in any event, able to test this to the extent I think necessary by asking questions of Mr S in writing where I think necessary.
+Ms T's understanding of matters are secondary to this.
+And I am, in any event, able to test this to the extent I think necessary by asking questions of Ms T in writing where I think necessary.